 Day 6: Day Trip to Hallstatt from Salzburg

-Today, you’ll take a day trip to a charming tiny town of Hallstatt.
-It’s around 1 hour 30 minutes easy drive from Salzburg to Hallstatt.
+Today, you’ll take a day trip to the charming tiny town of Hallstatt.
+It’s around a 1 hour 30 minutes easy drive from Salzburg to Hallstatt.

 You can also take a half-day guided tour to Hallstatt from Salzburg.